MarketSquare/robotframework-tidy/docs/source/configuration/config_file.rst

 ==================

 Robotidy supports configuration files in TOML format.
-Any setting loaded from configuration file will be overwritten if the same setting is supplied from command line.
+Any setting loaded from configuration file will be overwritten if the same setting is supplied from the command line.

 You can load configuration from the file using ``--config`` option::

     robotidy --config path/to/config.toml src

-Robotidy will also look by default for ``pyproject.toml`` file starting from directory of source(s) passed on the command line and going up to parent directories.
+Robotidy will also look by default for ``pyproject.toml`` file starting from directory of the source(s) passed on the command line and going up to parent directories.
 It stops when it finds the file or it finds root of the project (determined by existence of ``.git`` directory) or root of the file system.